axeluhlig/github_to_elastic_search/README.md

 Use powerful analytics tools like Kibana or Grafana to monitor KPIs that matter.
 - Cycle time
 - Number of P1 bugs over time
-- Effective headcount: Number of individual contributers over time
+- "Active" headcount: Number of individual contributers over time
 - Number of new and deleted SLOC (lines of code) over time
 - ...

 This tool regularly uploads all needed data to an elasticsearch database, which can then serve as data source for your analytic tools.

-#EngOps

 ## WIP notes
 Steps